Falven/Open-Data-Analysis/docs/4_configuring_a_jupyter_server.md

 Assistant: The code has been executed and it printed: "Hello Jupyter Server!"
 ```

-In the Jupyter Lab interface, you'll find a user directory with a notebook containing the executed code and its results.
+If you paste the link from the Jupyter Server output into your browser, in the Jupyter Lab interface, you'll find a user directory with a notebook containing the executed code and its results.

 ![Jupyter Lab](../assets/jupyter_lab.png)